One-Step Estimation With Scaled Proximal Methods: Introduction.

 As alternatives to proximal descent and proximal gradient descent, we consider their scaled analogues.
 For a function $f$ and positive definite matrix $C$ we define the \emph{scaled proximal operator} as

+where $\|\cdot\|_C$ is the scaled norm induced by $C$, i.e., $\|x\|^2_C=\langle x,\,Cx\rangle$ for every $x$ in $\R^d$.
 By replacing the proximal operator with the scaled proximal operator in proximal descent, we have scaled proximal descent.
 Similarly, replacing the step length $\lambda$ in proximal gradient descent with a scaling matrix $C^{-1}$ yields scaled proximal gradient descent.
 The only notable difference is that the firm nonexpansivity in both cases is now with respect to the $\|\cdot\|_{C}$ norm.
-Various conventions to generate $C$ have been previously investigated, including scalar multiples of the identity, \cite{BeTe09fista}, quasi-Newton approximations of $\nabla^2 f$ \cite{sr1, lbfgs}, and taking $C = \nabla^{2} f$ \cite{leesunsaunders}.
+Various conventions to generate $C$ have been previously investigated, including scalar multiples of the identity \cite{BeTe09fista,Mil16numerical}, diagonal matrices \cite{Tse09coordinate}, quasi-Newton approximations of $\nabla^2 f$ \cite{sr1, lbfgs,Kan21globalized}, and taking $C = \nabla^{2} f$ \cite{leesunsaunders}.
 Better approximations of the curvature of $f$ generally make the scaled proximal operator harder to evaluate, but also result in scaled proximal descent requiring fewer iterations to reach a fixed solution accuracy \cite{FriedlanderGoh}.